Zeiss ZX1 vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the ZX1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the ZX1 and the A7R III are recent models that feature in their makers' current product line-up.
+Both the ZX1 and the A7R III are recent models that are part of the current product line-up.
 The A7R III replaced the earlier Sony A7R II, while the ZX1 does not have a direct predecessor.
-Further information on the two cameras, as well as related accessories, can be found on the Zeiss and Sony websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Zeiss and Sony websites.

 Review summary: Zeiss ZX1 vs Sony A7R III

 So how do things add up?
 Is there a clear favorite between the Zeiss ZX1 and the Sony A7R III?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Zeiss ZX1: